patrovite/Course_Generator/README.md

 * Copy the "course_generator.jar" in a folder (where you want).
 * Execute "course_generator.jar"
 * Once the main window is displayed exit from CG
-* A "Course Generator" folder has been created in your home/user directory.
+* A ".course_generator" folder has been created in your home/user directory.
 Inside a "config.xml" file is present
 * Download the ".par" file from the github "default_curves" directory and put them next to the "config.xml" file.
 * Restart CG
 * That's all.
 Enjoy ;)

+Note:
+Since version alpha 5, the course generator directory has been changed from "Course Generator" to ".course_generator".

 More information at [www.techandrun.com](http://www.techandrun.com)